Forward looking fuel solutions are made in Canada.

 Canada has committed to lowering emissions, and fuel producers have made changes that are helping do just that - right now.

 The reality is, 85% of Canadians own or lease a vehicle.
 We rely on cars to commute to work, get the kids to school or pick up the groceries.
-Lower carbon-intensity fuels have been developed to cater to your lifestyle and transportation needs, so you can continue to use your car while minimizing your carbon footprint.
+Lower carbon-intensity fuels have been developed to cater to your lifestyle and transportation needs, so you can reduce your carbon emissions without breaking the bank.

 More ways to lower emissions

-Fuels made from renewable sources such as plants, animal fats and recycled waste are becoming more available.
+Fuels made from renewable sources such as crops, animal fats and recycled waste are becoming more available.
 These innovative options are compatible with existing cars and trucks, while others power critical industries like marine shipping, mining, and public transit.
-There are more ways than ever to reduce your carbon impact, with various alternative fuels available at every stage of the supply chain.
+There are now more ways than ever to reduce your carbon impact, with various alternative fuels available at every stage of the supply chain, including those mixed directly into your fuel.

 Using what we already have

 Buying new fuel-efficient or electric vehicles is a big investment for most people and businesses.
-Lower carbon fuels make a difference for those who can’t afford or don’t have access to new vehicles or charging infrastructure.
-This is a practical climate solution that allows Canadians to keep using vehicles they already own, more sustainably.
+Lower carbon fuels make a difference for those who can't afford or don't have access to new vehicles or charging infrastructure.
+This is a practical climate solution that allows Canadians to keep using vehicles they already own, while continuing to reduce their environmental footprint now.

 Canadian-made benefits for Canadians